RSDKModding/RSDKv4-Decompilation/FAQ.md

 ### Q: How do I set this up?
 A: You can find a tutorial for setting up both the game and mods [here](https://gamebanana.com/tuts/14066).
 Alternatively, opening the decompilation without any game assets present will generate a TXT file containing a brief guide to setting them up.

+### Q: Why is the DLC disabled in release builds and autobuilds?
+A: Long story short, it's to minimize piracy and ensure an extra layer of legal protection for Sonic Origins Plus.
+Giving players paid content for free is not the goal of this project.

 ### Q: The screen is tearing, how do I fix it?
 A: Try turning on VSync in settings.ini.